florimondmanca/djangorestframework-api-key/README.md

 permission_classes = [HasAPIKey | IsAuthenticated]
 ```

-See also [Setting the permission policy](http://www.django-rest-framework.org/api-guide/permissions/#setting-the-permission-policy) for more information on using permission classes.
+See also [Setting the permission policy](http://www.django-rest-framework.org/api-guide/permissions/#setting-the-permission-policy) for more information on using permission classes in the Django REST Framework.

 ### Making authorized requests